 However if you ask me, as always, I recommend you follow the teachings of Bhagavan Sri Ramana Maharshi – my view is that we are so very lucky to have them – in my view they are a complete teaching that give us everything we need for liberation.
+You can find a complete exposition of his teachings here for free.
 Other teachings may seem similar to Sri Ramana’s, but as we explore further and dive deeper into the teachings, we find subtle differences, and these differences can make all the difference!

 So if you are able to and are so inclined, I encourage you to take Ramana as your Guru and follow his teachings.